A mathematics teacher I once worked with shared a story about running into a former student.

 Often, our first response to accusations of irrelevance is to rally our defenses and start getting a bit too passionate. (‘It’s relevant, I SWEAR.
 YOU’LL THANK ME ONE DAY!’).

-But the discovery of math in the real world is so much more powerful if it comes from the students themselves.
-So don’t feel as if you automatically have to justify the existence of the math as a subject.
+But the discovery of mathematics in the real world is so much more powerful if it comes from the students themselves.
+So don’t feel as if you automatically have to justify the existence of the mathematics as a subject.
 Put it back on your students instead.